Friedrich42/murrr.space/content/posts/how-to-create-a-tech-blog.md

 - blog
 - wrangler
 - cloudflare
+- github
+description: "Complete guide how to create static blog site using hugo, github, wrangler, and cloudflare workers"
 ---

 This article will show step by step how to create a blog just like this one.